dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

 -  Group Policy centralizes configuration for users and computers in an Active Directory domain.
 -  GPOs link to sites, domains, or OUs to apply settings based on structure.
 -  Security settings include password rules, account lockout policies, and system restrictions.
--  User and computer policies enforce limits such as blocking Control Panel or Command Prompt.
+-  User and computer policies enforce limits such as blocking the Control Panel or Command Prompt.
 -  Policy application follows Active Directory inheritance and updates through refresh cycles or gpupdate /force.
 -  This approach reduces manual configuration and maintains consistent system settings across the domain.

 <b>**`Lab Overview:`** </b>

 This phase manages security and settings using Group Policy.
 GPOs are created and linked to Organizational Units to apply settings to users and computers.
-Security settings include password rules, account lockout policies, and system settings including Control Panel access and software installation limits.
+Security settings include password rules, account lockout policies, and system settings, including Control Panel access and software installation limits.
 Client machines are updated and tested to confirm policy application across domain users and systems.

 <h3 align="center">Creating and Managing Group Policy Objects (GPOs):</h3>